nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to or involving nanotechnology, relevant to the operation of nanocarriers.

-### Expanded Definition and Usage\nNanocarriers are essential in modern pharmacology and chemotherapy, providing solutions to some of the significant challenges in drug delivery, such as low bioavailability, rapid metabolism, and non-specific distribution.
+### Expanded Definition and Usage:
+Nanocarriers are essential in modern pharmacology and chemotherapy, providing solutions to some of the significant challenges in drug delivery, such as low bioavailability, rapid metabolism, and non-specific distribution.
 By targeting specific cells and tissues, nanocarriers significantly reduce the side effects commonly associated with many therapeutic agents, improving patient compliance and treatment outcomes.
 They are pivotal in fields like cancer therapy, where they enable high concentrations of cytotoxic drugs to be deposited directly at tumor sites, and in treating genetic disorders, where they facilitate the safe transfer of genetic material into target cells.